fojackson8/ML-drug-discovery/README.md

 benchmarking of the gradient boosting method: the command 'best.iter' allows you to visualise how predictive error decreases with number of iterations.

-Finally, to compare classical regression against machine learning methods, this script contains a temple for running a generalised additive model of regression on an example dataset.
+Finally, to compare classical regression against machine learning methods, this script contains a template for running a generalised additive model of regression on an example dataset.
 Suitable tuning parameters are selected, and smoothers are placed on all numerical variables.
 Again, a confusion table is generated to allow comparison of false positives and negatives.

 I found for my analysis that Random Forests achieved the most stable and accurate prediction of my outcome variable.
 However this will vary, and will likely depend on factors such as depth vs. breadth of dataset.
-The confusion tables generated provide a simple and clear way to compare the perfomance of each classification algorithm.
+The confusion tables generated provide a simple and clear way to compare the perfomance of each classification algorithm, whilst the kappa statistic takes into account any sampling biases in your data.